 This is a tricky concept, mainly because quite a few guys tend to dismiss the “old-fashioned” common sense on this matter in favour of the more alluring and more “alpha” nonsense present online.

 Fact is, there is a fine line between acting like a cool guy with an abundant mindset, and acting like an uncalibrated guy who doesn’t get it.

-For the first guy, each girl is unique in her own ways, meaning each girl is unique in terms of her personality, her interests, the way she interacts with him, her physical traits, etc. But then, in terms of being a sweet and feminine cute girl, she is just one of the many.
+To the first guy, each girl is unique in her own ways, meaning each girl is unique in terms of her personality, her interests, the way she interacts with him, her physical traits, etc. But then, in terms of being a sweet and feminine cute girl, she is just one of the many.
 When talking with the first guy, a girl can feel that the interaction is genuine, and that he sees her as a person rather than as an impersonal object.
-At the very same time she can also feel that he doesn’t need her, and this is a turn on for her.
+At the very same time she can also feel that he doesn’t need her, and this is a turn-on for her.

 The principle is clear: on one side there are genuine and personal interactions (good), on the other side fake and objectifying interactions (bad).

 Just to be clear, I’m not saying that on one side there are guys who do the right thing 100% of the time, while on the other side there are guys who are just lost causes.
 No. What I’m saying is that on one side there are guys who have gone through a journey, guys who surely have made some mistakes and then learnt the relevant lessons from them, guys who have understood the importance of transmitting genuine interest when interacting with girls.
 Those guys understand the principle, even if they don’t apply it 100% of the times.